babel/babel-loader/README.md

 matching `/\.js$/`, you might be transforming the `node_modules` folder or other unwanted source.
 See the `exclude` option in the `loaders` config as documented above.

-#### babel is injecting a runtime into each file and bloating my code!
+#### babel is injecting helpers into each file and bloating my code!

-babel uses a very small runtime for common functions such as `_extend`.
+babel uses very small helpers for common functions such as `_extend`.
 By default this will be added to every file that requires it.

 You can instead require the babel runtime as a separate module to avoid the duplication.

-The following configuration disables automatic per-file runtime injection in babel, instead bundling requiring `babel-runtime` and making all helpers use it.
+The following configuration disables automatic per-file runtime injection in babel, instead requiring `babel-runtime` and making all helper references use it.

 **NOTE:** You must run `npm install babel-runtime --save` to include this in your project.